lealldiogo/CarND-Vehicle-Detection-revised/writeup_template.md

 One thing that my pipeline is not able to do is identify different cars in an image.
 If I had implemented a class to average the position of the cars found I would probably be able to do that.
 One time during the video, bounding boxes from different cars merged together.
 I saw a video from another student where he managed to do that.

 This approach would help even more to prevent false positives.

+---

+This is the edited version following the [revisions](https://review.udacity.com/#!/reviews/630509).
+The first version can be found [here](https://github.com/lealldiogo/CarND-Vehicle-Detection)